landlab/landlab/docs/source/development/install/updating.rst

 To take advantage of new features and new library additions, we recommend you **update Landlab** fairly frequently.
-From time to time you should fetch commits to the "trunk" version of Landlab that you don’t have in your forked working copy.
+From time to time you should fetch commits to the "trunk" version of Landlab that you don't have in your forked working copy.
 This is also important to keep your branch up to date with improvements/bug elimination happening as part of core Landlab development.